zalando/zalando.github.io/_docs/releasing/index.md

 Releasing a new open source project is a simple and fast process if you are already following Zalandos rules of play:

-* [Compliance](#Compliance) You ensure your project is compliant with rules of play and can be open sourced
+* [Compliance](#compliance) You ensure your project is compliant with rules of play and can be open sourced
-* [Preparing your repository](#Preparing-your-repository) Clean up and refactor your code to work outside the Zalando environment.
+* [Preparing your repository](#preparing-your-repository) Clean up and refactor your code to work outside the Zalando environment.
-* [Review](#Review) The Zalando open source review group is responsible for reviewing your
+* [Review](#review) The Zalando open source review group is responsible for reviewing your project

 ### What cannot be open sourced?